Informfully/Documentation/docs/source/development.rst

 Running a Local Server
 ----------------------

-Using ``meteor npm install`` is the preferred way of installing new dependencies for the Meteor back end.
+``meteor npm install`` is the preferred way of installing new dependencies for the Meteor back end.

 .. code-block:: python